Why did God command us to construct a Temple?

 “Make for Me a Sanctuary — and I will dwell in their midst” (Exod.
 25:8).

-The goal of the Mikdash was to enable God’s Presence to dwell in the world, and ‘open up’ channels of communication with God — prophecy and ruach hakodesh, Divine inspiration.
+The goal of the Temple was to enable God’s Presence to dwell in the world.
+The Mikdash was meant to “open up” channels of communication with God: enlightenment, prophetic inspiration (ruach hakodesh), and prophecy (nevu'ah).

-Rav Kook distinguished between three distinct conduits of Divine communication.
-Each of these channels corresponds to a particular vessel in the Mikdash.
+Rav Kook distinguished between three different channels of Divine communication.
+Each of these channels corresponds to a particular vessel in the Temple.

-This unique level of prophecy is the very source of the Torah’s revelation.
+This unique level of prophecy is the source of the Torah’s revelation to the world.

-The second conduit corresponds to the Menorah, a symbol of light and wisdom.
-The Menorah represents the widening expanse and dissemination of Torah and the wisdom of Israel.
-This conduit was not restricted to the Ark inside the inner sanctum, but expanded to encompass the Kodesh area of the Temple.
+2. The second conduit corresponds to the vessels outside the Holy of Holies, especially the Menorah, a symbol of enlightenment and wisdom.
+This conduit, disseminating the wisdom of Israel, extended beyond the inner sanctum and encompassed the Kodesh area of the Temple.

-The Temple service of Yom Kippur aspires to attain complete atonement.
-It seeks to ensure the proper functioning of these conduits of communication with God.
-For this reason, the High Priest would sprinkle blood from the special Yom Kippur offerings on precisely these three locations in the Temple:
+For this reason, the High Priest would sprinkle blood from the Yom Kippur offerings on precisely these three locations in the Temple: